 Best of all, it can double the weight you lose.

-According to a study conducted by the Kaiser Permanente’s Center of Health Research, people who keep a food diary lose twice as much weight as those who don't (1).
+According to a study conducted by the Kaiser Permanente’s Center for Health Research, people who keep a food diary lose twice the weight of those who don't.
+(1).

-Keith Bachman, MD, a Weight Management Initiative member adds that "writing down what you eat doesn’t have to be a formal thing.
+Keith Bachman, MD, a Weight Management Initiative member adds that keeping records of your food doesn’t have to be formal.
 It can simply be posting a note to yourself or sending yourself a text message.

-What’s more important is that the process of reflecting on what you eat and how much you’re eating that helps us become more aware of our habits and prevent mindless munching."
+What’s more important is that the process of reflecting on your food choices helps you become more aware of your habits and prevent mindless eating.

 Takeaway: Tap into the power of keeping a food diary.
 By doing so, you’ll become more aware of what and how much you’re eating.
 This process alone can help eat better and automatically eat fewer calories daily.

 In order to lose weight, it's NOT always necessary to count calories as long as you stick to eating real foods like fresh fruits, vegetables, and protein.

 However, knowing how many calories to eat per day to reach your goal makes it easier to budget your daily calorie intake.